Guardians vs. Blue Jays Player Props Betting Odds

-Sportsbooks have set player props for Vladimir Guerrero Jr., Jose Ramirez and others when the Toronto Blue Jays visit the Cleveland Guardians at Progressive Field on Monday at 7:10 PM ET.
+Vladimir Guerrero Jr. and Jose Ramirez are two of the players with prop bets available when the Toronto Blue Jays and the Cleveland Guardians meet at Progressive Field on Tuesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!